 Our rehabilitation team will work side by side with your pet’s primary care veterinarian to ensure transparency in your pet’s care plan.
-A rehabilitation veterinarian will create a customize treatment program after a thorough evaluation, which includes: a physical examination, orthopedic and neurological assessment, gait analysis, weight bearing assessment with stance analyzer, assessment of daily living activities (stairs/sitting, etc.), review of current supplements and medications, and weight assessment.
+A rehabilitation veterinarian will create a customize treatment program after a thorough evaluation, which includes: a physical, orthopedic and neurological examination, weight, stance and gait analysis, assessment of daily living activities, and review of current supplements and medications.

 Some conditions may be more prevalent in some breeds than others.
-If you feel like your pet may be experiencing physical limitations resulting in a need for rehabilitative treatments, please contact your pet’s primary care doctor to ask about a referral or visit our ER queue here if immediate attention is needed
+If you feel like your pet may be experiencing physical limitations resulting in a need for rehabilitative treatments, please visit our ER queue here if immediate attention is needed

 Common Conditions Treated by Rehabilitation Veterinarians